statsig-io/node-js-server-sdk/docs/README.md

 **Throws**:

 - Error if initialize() was not called first
-- Error if the configName is not provided or not a string
+- Error if the configName is not provided or not a non-empty string

 | Param      | Type                                     | Description                                |
 | ---------- | ---------------------------------------- | ------------------------------------------ |